Kenya's Odinga delays legal challenge to vote

 Kenyan markets rallied on investor cheer the vote had passed off peacefully.
 Shares on the benchmark NSE-20 index struck a 4 1/2 year high after the result before easing off slightly in later sessions.

-(Additional reporting by Humphrey Malalo and Richard Lough; Writing by Richard Lough, Drazen Jorgic; Editing by Edmund Blair and Alison Williams)
+(Additional reporting by Humphrey Malalo and Richard Lough; Writing by Richard Lough; Editing by Edmund Blair and Andrew Heavens)